 That is when Joanie starts to realize the police were wrong, and that something terrible happened to her mother.
 Joanie’s burgeoning revelation is confirmed for us because we hear Alison’s voice for the first time all season.
 “What are you going to do?
 You’re gonna kill me?
 You think that scares me?
 I have been in pain my entire life,” Alison says, as if her spirit is starting to speak through her daughter.
 It’s the same voiceover from “409,” which we heard as Ben Cruz (Ramon Rodriguez) dragged Alison to a Montauk jetty to throw her unconscious body into the surf.
 Those were Alison's defiant last words in the face of Ben’s cruelty.
 At last, Joanie is awakening to the truth of her mother’s story.

-The centerpiece of this tragic puzzle comes when Joanie blows her life up in a way only Alison could understand.
+The centrepiece of this tragic puzzle comes when Joanie blows her life up in a way only Alison could understand.
 After quality time with her daughters ends in chaos and screaming, Joanie tells her husband Paul (Lyriq Bent) the truth.
 She admits to cheating on him for years but doesn’t explain why.
 She saves that information for EJ, whose apartment she runs to when Paul throws her out.
 At emotional rock bottom, Joanie unloads everything she has kept secret.
 The way that it feels like Alison, the ghost she has tried to keep at bay for her entire life, has wrestled control of her soul after the death of Cole (Joshua Jackson).
 The fact that Joanie has constant suicidal urges and uses violent sex with strangers and obsessive working to distract herself.
 That the life she strived so hard to create has become her Alison-shaped nightmare.

 With the truth finally out in the open, Joanie has cleansed a bit of her spirit.
 She has tender sex with EJ and her dreams drift to the one memory she has of Ben.
 When EJ first showed Joanie a photo of Ben earlier in the evening — Cole was fixated on him, even into old age — she had no idea who he was.
 But, at rest, she remembers passing by Ben while leaving her mom’s home at the age of seven.
 Throughout the dream, we hear the second part of Alison’s goodbye voiceover, which goes, “I have been in pain my entire life.
 And maybe that’s what makes people think that I’m weak.
 And maybe that makes people treat me like some sort of receptacle for all their grief and rage and disappointment.
 But I am fucking sick of it.”